3. Seth: The Initiator

 The above image is attributed to Siddartha, the Buddha.
 It includes his past lives over many lifetimes, including one where he was a stag that saved others by sacrificing itself.
 It is often used when teaching about being unconsciously bound to the cycle of birth-death-re-birth.
 In my own life, the way this idea is developing includes Christianity and the Messiah complex.
 I recollect lives as a Crusader severely wounded in Antioch during the 1099 approach to the siege of Jerusalem, as a Jesuit missionary in the 1630’s trying to convert the Haudenosaunee, as a French Revolutionaire disillusioned by the horrors of La Terreur, as an Abolitionist Yankee whose certainty died at Shiloh, near Corinth, Tennessee, as a soldier in the trenches of World War One, as a young Nazi who turned against the party’s genocidal acts…and others.

 For me, Siddartha’s art resonates and I understand some of what is intended.
 I have been too often swept along by the enthusiasm of the masses in order to die what I felt was a hero’s valorous death.
 The struggle has been between instinctual, reflexive reaction v. reflective, wise – response.
 There is a theme of the noble cause turned bad to which this soul in which I am now making my contribution has so often been problematically bound – noble self-sacrifice for God, King, Queen, Royal Family, Church, The People, the Movement, the Great Cause, etc. In this life, it has only been since entering the 5th decade that I have begun to un-bind myself from feeling and immediately reacting to the bedazzling and possessive powers of collective consciousness and unconsciousness.
 Not that I have a ton of reflective freedom, but I have managed enough to not get caught once again in some mass movement to redeem the world – yet, I own that this runs all through my writings.
+Hopefully, those of you who read this will not drink the Kool Aid when people start passing those cups around.
+I include myself in this warning!

 I was relieved to find that what I described above, Jung called the greatest danger affecting human beings and the planet — psychic epidemics.
 He warned: